kevinsmithwebdev-zz/getting-a-job/job.md

 There are so many great resources out there.

 * **Books** - You can buy books, but there are also books at the library and free e-books you can download.
 You name a subject, someone has written a book on it.
-* **Videos** - There are plenty of wonderful youtube videos out there.
+* **Videos** - There are plenty of wonderful YouTube videos out there.
 Seriously, once my student loan is paid off, there are a few guys to whom (if they have a donation button) I will be sending a c-note.
 There were many things I would have never gotten through without their help.
 I loved to code along with other people as they built something.
 Granted, they're not all perfect.
 Sometimes they would be using deprecated versions of a library.
 Sometimes they would add unnecessary complexity by using other libraries that were not required by the problem.
 Sometimes they would go too fast or skip steps.
 But still, if you look hard, you can find something.
 * **Pay Sites** - There are definitely sites out there willing to charge you money to learn something.
 Granted, there is probably nothing on there you can't learn elsewhere, but it might be organized and packaged nicely.
 I've done a few of these and enjoyed them.
 * **Free Sites** - I have to plug Free Code Camp here.
 Without them I wouldn't be here (they probably should get a few c-notes once the student loan is paid off).
 It's a non-profit, open-code tutorial site focused on the MERN stack.
 I'm sure there are others out there.
 Even some pay sites have some free stuff - I learned redux by watching some free Dan Abramov (the guy who invented it) videos on egghead.